 —– FROM PROVENCE TO BURGUNDY, A 12 DAY-TOUR—–

 - March 31st- April 11th, 2022: Sign up open!

-This small-group (six to eight people maximum) tour was designed for flexibility.
+This small-group (six people maximum) tour was designed for flexibility.
 We can accommodate variable weather conditions just as we can accommodate your interests and energy levels to provide opportunities for adventure and exploration in addition to those described below.

 We’ll travel in a comfortable mini-van that will allow us to reach hidden treasures you won’t experience on larger tours.